 In Braavos, the dying Maester Aemon hears the talk of Daenerys Targaryen and her dragons emanating from Qarth.
-He tells Samwell Tarly that Daenerys is the one, born amidst salt and smoke and that the dragons prove it.
-Aemon explains to Sam that no one ever looked for a girl, it was a prince that was promised, not a princess.
-He tells Sam that dragons are neither male nor female; Barth saw the truth of that, but now one and now the other, as changeable as flame.
+He tells Samwell Tarly that Daenerys is the one, born amidst salt and smoke and that her dragons prove it.
+Aemon explains to Sam that no one ever looked for a girl, as it was a prince that was promised, not a princess.
+Aemon says Barth was correct in believing that dragons are neither male nor female, instead being as changeable as flame.

 A Dance with Dragons

 Aboard the Shy Maid while writing his dragonlore, Tyrion Lannister thinks of the various books about dragons he would like to get his hands on.
 He is not hopeful concerning Septon Barth's Dragons, Wyrms, and Wyverns: Their Unnatural History.
 He recalls that King Baelor I Targaryen had ordered all Barth's writings destroyed when he came to the Iron Throne.
 Tyrion had read a surviving fragment of Unnatural History ten years ago, but he doubts that any of the septon's work found its way across the narrow sea.